asnaylor/e2e-llm-workflows/README.md

 ```

-To apply our function on our dataset as scale, all we have to do with pass it to [ray.data.Dataset.map](https://docs.ray.io/en/latest/data/api/doc/ray.data.Dataset.map.html).
-Here, we can specify the function to apply each sample in our data, what compute to use, etc. The diagram below shows how we can read from various data sources (ex. cloud storage) and apply operations at scale across different hardware (CPU, GPU).
+To apply our function on our dataset at scale, we can pass it to [ray.data.Dataset.map](https://docs.ray.io/en/latest/data/api/doc/ray.data.Dataset.map.html).
+Here, we can specify the function to apply to each sample in our data, what compute to use, etc. The diagram below shows how we can read from various data sources (ex. cloud storage) and apply operations at scale across different hardware (CPU, GPU).
 For our workload, we'll just use the default compute strategy which will use CPUs to scale out our workload.

 **Note**: If we want to distribute a workload across `batches` of our data instead of individual samples, we can use [ray.data.Dataset.map_batches](https://docs.ray.io/en/latest/data/api/doc/ray.data.Dataset.map_batches.html).
 We'll see this in action when we perform batch inference in our evaluation template.
 There are also many other [distributed operations](https://docs.ray.io/en/latest/data/api/doc/ray.data.Dataset.html) we can perform on our dataset.